JordanTMoore/jordantmoore.github.io/_pages/slack.markdown

 ##### 9. Update both Request URLs in Slack using following template
     http://<Public-IP>:<NodePort>/slack
     http://<Public-IP>:<NodePort>/slack/handle_action
+## Example discussion with the slackbot
+[Here's an example](images/example.png) of the type of discussion you can have with the assistant through slack.

 ## Built With
 * [IBMCloud](https://www.ibm.com/cloud) - Service provider and application hosting environment
 * [Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) - NLU service for understanding user intent and other bot inputs.
 * [Slack Apps](https://api.slack.com/apps) - The API and framework for communicating to and from Slack
 * [IBM TRIRIGA](https://www.ibm.com/us-en/marketplace/ibm-tririga) - Facility management software solution by IBM
-## Contributing
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.ibm.com/ConsumerIoT/tririga-bot/tags).
 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details